Will Iowa cover the spread vs. Oklahoma? Betting Trends, Record ATS

 Iowa vs. Oklahoma: Betting Trends, Record ATS, Home/Road Splits - November 23

-The Oklahoma Sooners (4-0) will look to build on a four-game win streak when they hit the road to take on the Iowa Hawkeyes (3-1) on Thursday, November 23, 2023 at LionTree Arena as only 1.5-point underdogs.
-The game airs at 3:00 PM ET on Fox Sports 1.
-The matchup has an over/under of 158.5 points.
+The Oklahoma Sooners (4-0) are underdogs (+1.5) as they attempt to continue a four-game winning streak when they visit the Iowa Hawkeyes (3-1) at 3:00 PM ET on Thursday, November 23, 2023 at LionTree Arena.
+The matchup airs on Fox Sports 1.
+The point total is set at 158.5 in the matchup.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!